Sacred Games: Here’s What You Can Expect From The Second Edition (Videos)

 ‘Anything You Don't Expect Is Going To Be There’

 Anurag Kashyap says, "Anything you don't expect is going to be there.
 Hopefully, it will provoke people, shock people, surprise people.
 The story arcs have gone wilder."
-Further in the video, Jojo is seen ordering Gaitonde, who in turn get into verbal clash with her over the phone.
+Further in the video, Jojo is seen ordering Gaitonde, who in turn, gets into a verbal clash with her over the phone.

 Mini-episode - Kanta Bai

-The second video which is a mini-episode that features Kanta Bai, has a man who exposes Isa's plan to others, unaware of the fact that they are on Gaitonde's side.
-He says that he is going to kill the God (Gaitonde).
-As soon Gaitonde's men get to know the same, they point weapons towards him and Kanta Bai says, "Game Over!"
+The second video, which is a mini-episode, features Kanta Bai and has a man who exposes Isa's plan to others, unaware of the fact that they are on Gaitonde's side.
+He says that he is going to kill God (Gaitonde).
+As soon as Gaitonde's men get to know the same, they point weapons towards him and Kanta Bai says, "Game Over!"
 She asks her men to send him to Bunty.

 Badass Women Of Sacred Games